 10. Build like Mark Dean, co-inventor of the personal computer

-It’s hard to imagine 2021 without them, right?
+It’s hard to imagine 21st century life without them, right?
 Celebrate Mark Dean’s groundbreaking invention by learning how computers work.
 Here is a low tech computer-building paper activity, and kids can take things up a notch with these hands-on kits.

 11. Debate Bioethics and learn about Henrietta Lacks

 Henrietta Lacks’ cells have been used for decades of cancer research, and while they helped spur discoveries, they were taken without her permission.
 Oprah Winfrey recently made a film about her story, which remains a subject of ethical debate in medicine.